Miracle Monocle will open for submissions 8/16/23 and will remain open until we reach our submission cap.

 Miracle Monocle publishes the results of the annual Calvino Prize, an award recognizing outstanding fiction in the fabulist mode, in its Spring issues.
 This award is facilitated by the University of Louisville and comes with a $2000 cash prize.
 To enter to win this competition, please follow the submission guidelines published here.

-Miracle Monocle does accept simultaneous submissions, but we request that submissions accepted elsewhere are withdrawn as soon as possible.
+Miracle Monocle accepts simultaneous submissions, but we request that submissions accepted elsewhere are withdrawn as soon as possible.
+We publish only previously unpublished work.
 We will make every effort to respond quickly and respectfully to your work.
 If you suspect we have overlooked or misplaced your submission, please contact us here: email@example.com.
-Please visit our site to review our archives before submitting: http://louisville.edu/miraclemonocle/
+Please visit our site to review our archives before submitting.

 Miracle Monocle welcomes submissions for its award for Innovative Writing.
 The intent of this award series is to celebrate the work of writers pushing beyond the realm of the expected, refreshing the reader's sense of genre expectations.

-The prize includes publication in an upcoming issue of Miracle Monocle and a $200 award.
+This year the prize includes an enhanced package of honors including: publication of the winning piece in an upcoming issue of Miracle Monocle, an official award letter, an audio recording of the piece and/or an interview feature to run concurrently with the winning piece in the journal, and a $200 prize.
 All submissions to the competition will be considered for publication in the journal.
 We are charging a small submission fee to cover the cost of adjudicating the prize.
-The juror for this year's award is the fiction writer, Ian Stansel, whose bio appears below.

-Submissions will be read blind, so please remove any identifying information from your manuscript and refrain from identifying yourself in your file name or title.
-Cover letters will remain blind until after the competition has been adjudicated.
+Please remove any identifying information from your manuscript and refrain from identifying yourself in your file name or title.
+Cover letters will remain hidden until after the competition has been adjudicated.